duckdb/duckdb-web/docs/api/cli.md

 ```
 <!-- TODO: If automatic table creation is added, document it! -->

-Next, a table is created with the desired schema and the CSV is imported.
+Now that the CSV has been written, a table can be created with the desired schema and the CSV can be imported.
 The output is reset to the terminal to avoid continuing to edit the output file specified above.
 The `--skip N` option is used to ignore the first row of data since it is a header row and the table has already been created with the correct column names.
 ```sql
 D .mode csv
 D .output